Mitsubishi Chariot: First generation (1983)

 The first generation Chariot (D0#W-series) was produced from February 1983 until May 1991 with a choice of SOHC straight-four powerplants ranging from the 1.6-liter 4G32 to the 2.0-liter 4G63 petrol engines, or the 1.8 liter 4D65T turbo-diesel (from October 1984), mated to a 5-speed manual or 3-speed automatic transmission.
-It occupied the market segment previously served by the Mitsubishi Galant station wagon.
+Based on the Tredia, the Chariot partially replaced the Mitsubishi Galant station wagon.
+In Japan the Chariot was available as either a six- or a seven-seater, in which the rear two rows could be folded down flat; the middle row on the six-seater model could be turned around to create a sitting area in the rear (although not while the vehicle was in motion).

 The Chariot's wheelbase was 2625 mm, while overall length ranged from 4295–4485 mm depending on market and equipment level, which was within compliance with Japanese regulations concerning exterior dimensions and engine displacement size.
+In most export markets, the Chariot was sold as the Mitsubishi Space Wagon, but there were also a number of other names used.

+Japanese customers could also get the 4G62 engine in the MR Turbo version from July 1983 until the 1987 model year (1795 cc, 135 PS at 5800 rpm).
+This version could reach 175 km/h, and was also available with the 3-speed automatic.
+From June 1984, a version with permanent four-wheel drive was also offered for the two-liter engined model, producing 110 PS at 5500 rpm.
+ME, MF, or MT specifications were available.
+The four-wheel drive actuator clutch was powered by negative pressure in the intake manifold, adding drive to the rear wheels via a propeller shaft with three joints, which allowed it not to encroach on the passenger compartment.
+The 4WD models all used the 4x2 Super Shift transmission until mid-1985, when the pricier MF and MT versions changed to a five-speed manual and on-demand four-wheel drive, relying on a viscous coupling to send power to the rear wheels when slipping was detected.

 A van version with an extended fiberglass roof was sold in Finland as the Mitsubishi Space Van.
 At the time vans were exempt from tax in Finland and the roof was extended to reach the minimum height of cargo space needed to be registered as a van.
 The fiberglass extensions were produced by boat manufacturer Esboat.
 The van's top speed was limited to 80 km/h.